BISD Education Foundation: Hall of Honor Overview

 The Bryan ISD Education Foundation Board of Directors would like to convey our sincere appreciation and gratitude for the continued support from our community and network of supporters around the country.
 It has been a trying time for all throughout this pandemic.
 We are happy to reassure our benefactors that this year’s scholarship awards, as well as teacher incentive program for the Fall of 2020, are in good standing.
 We are fortunate to be in a position to grant awards to the Class of 2020 graduating Seniors who have worked so hard for these honors.
 Bryan ISD will recognize the Seniors selected for scholarship awards through the media and at graduation ceremonies.

 The Foundation Board of Directors has made a decision concerning the 2020 Hall of Honor event, scheduled for August.
 This event recognizes past graduates of Bryan schools that have made a lasting impact on others through their fields of expertise and service.
 In light of all of the unknowns and uncertainty in the next few months, we feel that is in the best interest of all to cancel the event.
 We fear that proceeding with the event would not honor inductees in the proper way with all of the intangibles relating to fundraising, travel, as well as gathering restrictions.
-With that in mind, we look forward to resuming the event next year and look forward to seeing you on August 14, 2021.

 We hope that you are well and look forward to the future as we continue to support the outstanding students and teachers in Bryan ISD.